 The timber industry and their partners cloak the ugly destruction of their modus operandi in euphemisms.
 You will rarely read or hear the word “clearcut” from them except in discussions about negative public perceptions.
 Forest managers talk of “reprod” or “regen” (reproduction or regeneration) cuts – an oxymoron that avoids any thought of ecological consequences by focusing on the planting of the next crop.
 Like the visual corridors of trees left standing along highways, the language helps to hide the ugly impact of industrial forestry.

-Folks with forestry degrees (whether they be at OSU, in government agencies, or private timber companies) use the term “harvest”, as if they are simply cutting corn or cabbages.
+Folks with forestry degrees (whether they be at OSU, in government agencies, or private timber companies) use the term “harvest” as if they are simply cutting corn or cabbages.
 That frames the act squarely in terms of timber production and economics.
 It also creates a barrier to even having a discussion about the ecological impacts.
 To folks who see mycorrhizal connections between trees and soil as the foundation of forest life, who feel connected to trees and maybe even view them as sentient beings, the term “harvest” can be highly offensive.
-Crops are harvested from fields, and organs are harvested from cadavers to give new life.
+Crops are harvested from fields to feed us, and organs are harvested from cadavers to give new life.
 But destroying an entire community of inter-connected, living species, one that evolved without the hand of man…is that harvest or plunder, forest management or ecocide?

 “In my own field, forestry, group A is quite content to grow trees like cabbages, with cellulose as the basic forest commodity.
 It feels no inhibition against violence; its ideology is agronomic.
 Group B, on the other hand, sees forestry as fundamentally different from agronomy because it employs natural species, and manages a natural environment rather than creating an artificial one.
 Group B prefers natural reproduction on principle.
 It worries on biotic as well as economic grounds about the loss of species … [and] a whole series of secondary forest functions: wildlife, recreation, watersheds, wilderness areas.
 To my mind, Group B feels the stirrings of an ecological conscience.”
-(3)
+(4)

 During a tour of OSU’s ‘No Vacancy’ site (where the old-growth was cut), one person took great exception to describing it as a “clearcut”.
-He pointed to the dozen or so large “wildlife” trees left standing, exclaiming it was clearly a, “harvest with retention”, consistent with the purpose of the (research) forest.
-His choice of timber-industry jargon seemed curious given he served as our (sole) public representative on OSU’s forest planning committees in 1993, 2005, and 2019.
+He pointed to the dozen or so large “wildlife” trees left standing, claiming it was clearly a, “harvest with retention”, consistent with the purpose of the (research) forest.
+His choice of timber-industry jargon seemed curious given that he served as our (sole) public representative on OSU’s forest planning committees in 1993, 2005, and 2019.
 His vehement rejection of the term “clearcut” makes me question whether he has truly been serving the public’s interest on the forest planning committees.

-Linguistic barriers also dominate the academic world, injecting a predictable undercurrent of bias and barrier to understanding.
+Linguistic barriers also dominate the academic world, injecting a predictable undercurrent of bias and a barrier to understanding.
 OSU’s plan for the Elliott State Forest uses terms like, “extensive retention” and “intensive regen” rather than clear, commonsense descriptions like, “50% thinning” and “clearcut”.
 Even progressive forestry textbooks often follow this same pattern: “The most productive arena for creating silvicultural systems that effectively integrate ecological, economic, and cultural objectives is application of silvicultural practices in the central range of the retention/removal continuum“.
 This kind of language is a complete turn-off for people who tend to be creative, intuitive, and spiritual thinkers.
-The end result is an educational system that screens out the very people we need to bring forestry into the 21st century.
+The end result is an educational system that screens out the very people we need to bring into forestry in the 21st century.

 These are not simply issues of semantics or academics, but the fundamental language and lens used to understand and define the field of forestry and its role in society.
 When the entire “academic/governmental/industrial forestry complex” speaks in technical jargon and euphemisms, it excludes the public and taints everything they do.
-The use of this shared, cumbersome, and even deceptive language also splits us into “insiders” and “outsiders”.
+The use of this esoteric, cumbersome, and even deceptive language also splits us into “insiders” and “outsiders”.
 Until forestry folks learn to speak in a clear and honest manner, they will continue to lose public trust.

 (2) Merriam-Webster dictionary

-(3) A Sand County Almanac & Other Writings on Ecology and Conservation, Aldo Leopold, 1949
+(4) A Sand County Almanac & Other Writings on Ecology and Conservation, Aldo Leopold, 1949